hover and click over individual sculpture photographs to enlarge

 Engine typically a 2-L DOHC in-line six of 150 gross hp, while just nine were built with a later less-expensive SOHC 2.3L engine.
 Limited slip differential and disc brakes standard, 5-speed transmission standard, backbone chassis rather than unibody.
 In 1969, in an attempt to boost poor sales, both a/c and a/t became options.

-The Yatabe record-setting car was subsequently wrecked and burned.
-Toyota built a yellow / green tribute Yatabe 2000 GT for their museum some time later.
+The actual Yatabe record-setting car was subsequently wrecked and burned.
+Toyota built a yellow / green tribute Yatabe 2000 GT for their museum some time later. …. and they bought this sculpture for their new US Headquarters in Plano, Texas.
 The “donor” car for the Yatabe tribute-build was a third Shelby SCCA car, (that was never raced by Team Shelby), that had been liveried in lavender and white.
 The two Shelby SCCA race cars that did compete are currently in USA collections in Florida and Maine respectively.
-Team Shelby finished second to Porsche in the 1968 C Production (under 2 L) division of SCCA.
+Team Shelby’s Toyota 2000s finished second to Porsche in the SCCA’s 1968 C Production (under 2 L).